-Bábovka ranks as a great dessert of Czech weekends.
+Bábovka stars as a great dessert at Czech weekends.
 It is baked in a special mold and decorated with a layer of icing sugar.
 The closest English equivalent to Czech bábovka could be bundt cake.
 Bábovka is easy to make and tastes perfect for everyone!

 RECIPE => Bábovka

 Palačinky are a divine dessert from the time when the Czech Republic was part of the Austro-Hungarian Empire.
 The liquid batter is poured onto a hot pan and fried on both sides until golden brown.
 Sinfully good!
 Spread the pancakes with jam, roll them up and serve with a dollop of whipped cream.

 RECIPE => Palačinky